Licorice is more than just an ingredient in licorice sticks!

 European licorice is the root of a member of the pea family native to Eurasia.
 Twenty species of Glycyrrhiza are found in Eurasia, North and South America, and Australia.
 At least six Chinese species are used as Chinese licorice root (gan-cao or sweet herb), primarily G. uralensis.
 Licorice is cultivated commercially in Europe and Asia.

 Licorice is one of the better studied herbs.
 What we think of as "licorice" flavor is actually anise; licorice itself tastes very sweet and musty.
+The root of this treat has many benefits!
+Licorice has been popular for flavoring foods and other medicinal herbs for many centuries.
+Hippocrates described its medicinal use, as did Pliny the Elder.

 Licorice as an Herb for Medicinal Uses

 The Licorice plant is described as being cultivated in Italy by Piero de Cresenzi of Bologna, who lived in the thirteenth century.
+Licorice Root is one of the most widely used remedies in all herbal systems.

 As a medicine, the drug was well known in Germany in the eleventh century, and an extensive cultivation of the plant was carried on in Bavaria in the sixteenth century.
-The extract is still termed 'Spanish Juice' because Spain formerly yielded most of its supply.
+The extract is still termed "Spanish Juice" because Spain formerly yielded most of its supply.

 Today, German government allows licorice preparations to be used for the supportive treatment of gastric and duodenal ulcers and for congestion of the upper respiratory tract.

 Traditionally, dried licorice root has also been used for sore throat and laryngitis as well as inflammation of the urinary and intestinal tracts.
+It has been used as a dietary supplement for stomach ulcers, bronchitis, and sore throat, as well as infections caused by viruses, such as hepatitis.

 The sugar of Licorice may safely be taken by diabetic patients.